nroduit/nroduit.github.io/content/demo.en.md

 #### DICOM Presentation State (PR, GSPS)

 {{% notice info %}}
 Click on the right icon over the image to select the Presentation State.
-Show or hide graphic layers from the "Display" right panel.
+Show or hide graphics layers from the "Display" right panel.
 See [How to build DICOM PR](../tutorials/build-ko-pr/#presentation-state-pr-or-gsps).
 {{% /notice %}}

 - Shutter Test {{% launch-weasis id="st-pr-shutter" params="studyUID=1.2.276.0.7230010.3.200.11" %}}